harrisonlab/Metabarcoding_projects/statistical analysis.md

 Beta diversity is plotted with a modified version of the DESeq2 plotPCA method.
 It take the following options:

-1. object (DESeq2 - required) a DESeq object with size factors
+1. object (DESeq2 - required) a DESeq object
 2. intgroup (string - optional, default="condition") a column of colData used to describe (colour) the samples (e.g. infected/control)
 3. labelby (string - optional) a 2nd column of colData used to descibe (shape) the samples (e.g. male/female)
 4. ntop (int - optional, default=500) number of OTUs in descending count order to use in the PCA calculation